osisoft/Edge-Data-Store-Docs/content/overview/omf-quick-start.md

 ## Use SDS to read a range of data events

-To use the SDS REST API to read back the a range of data written to the server, follow these steps:
+To use the SDS REST API to read back the a range of data written to the server:

 1. Start the curl command line tool.